Chat App System Design & Architecture : Key Insights For 2023

 In the architecture and system design, you could even opt for a hybrid approach, using a robust relational database for storing generic data like profile settings, while making use of a NoSQL database like Cassandra for storing messages.
 Since NoSQL databases are optimized for low-latency data access and horizontal scaling, they’re ideal for storing messages.

-Chat Application Architecture Diagram
+Chat App System Architecture

 In the above section, we discussed the primary components of a chat app design.
 Going ahead, we will explore some of the modern chat app features that you must include in your chat apps.

-User Registration and Authentication: It is very essential that your chat app allows only authentic users.
+- User Registration and Authentication: It is very essential that your chat app allows only authentic users.
 For this, you will need to register the user by a sign-up process and verify their account with your app using their email address or phone numbers.
+This ensures no third-party attacks or malicious encounters happen on your app.

-One-to-one or Group Messaging: The foremost feature of a chat system design is the ability to send and receive messages.
+- One-to-one or Group Messaging: The foremost feature of a chat system design is the ability to send and receive messages.
 It can be peer-to-peer (1:1) or group chat as per your users requirements.

-Push notifications: Don’t let your users miss out on any incoming message/ reaction.
+- Push notifications: Don’t let your users miss out on any incoming message/ reaction.
 Alert them from time to time on their device’s notification pane, and draw attention and engagement effortlessly.

-Personalization and user settings: Everything is customizable these days and chat apps are not an exception.
+- Personalization and user settings: Everything is customizable these days and chat apps are not an exception.
 Give your users to leverage creativity and fun in their own style with font colors, themes, background colors, profile photos and more.

-Read Receipts: Create a sense of urgency and user retention by showing them that the message they’ve sent to others have been delivered successfully and read by them.
+- Read Receipts: Create a sense of urgency and user retention by showing them that the message they’ve sent to others have been delivered successfully and read by them.

-Media Shares: Plain text messages are outdated.
+- Media Shares: Plain text messages are outdated.
 Users have moved on to images, audio, video, emojis and gifs for interesting conversations.

 This indeed is not over.
 There are plenty of chat features that you can consider adding to your app for building modern messaging experiences!